MinaProtocol/snark-challenge/spec-lang/prover.markdown

 ### (Optional) Set up GPU machine

 We expect many participants to use GPUs to try and speed up the SNARK prover, so we've set up a preconfigured AWS AMI that should help you get started.

+Please note, this instance costs about $1/hour.
+If cost is an issue for you, please reach out to us on the [Discord chat](https://discord.gg/DUhaJ42) or send an email to brad@o1labs.org

 Full instructions are [here](https://coinlist.co/build/coda/pages/cloud-setup).